jmd-dk-raspberrypi/release_test/README.md

 Note that the above will install *all* dependencies into `/path/to/concept`, regardless of whether these are already installed somewhere else on the system.
-One of these dependencies is an MPI 3 library (the exact implementation doe not matter).
+One of these dependencies is an MPI 3 library (any implementation).
+When installing CO*N*CEPT on a cluster it can be preferable not to include such a library among the dependencies to be installed, but simply use the existing library.
-When installing CO*N*CEPT on a cluster it can be preferable to not include such a library among the dependencies to be installed, but simply use the existing library.
-This is achived by setting the `mpi_dir` variable, e.g.
+This is achieved by setting the `mpi_dir` variable, e.g.

     concept_version=0.1.0
     mpi_dir=/path/to/mpi bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/v{concept_version}/installer) [/path/to/concept] [--fast]
-The same trick may also be used for all other dependencies.
+This trick may also be used should you wish to use some other pre-installed dependency.

 ### Further documentation
 Unfortunately, no up-to-date documentation exists.
-An out-of-date [user guide](https://arxiv.org/abs/1510.07621) from back when the code was particle-only, as well as the [master's thesis](http://users-phys.au.dk/jmd/github/concept/masters_thesis.pdf) for which CO*N*CEPT was originally written, are available.
+An out-of-date [user guide](https://arxiv.org/abs/1510.07621) from back when CO*N*CEPT was a pure particle code, as well as the [master's thesis](http://users-phys.au.dk/jmd/github/concept/masters_thesis.pdf) for which CO*N*CEPT was originally written, are available.

-Please direct any questions and feedback to the author at dakin@phys.au.dk.
+Please direct any questions and feedback to the author: dakin@phys.au.dk